The Humanoid Race | Part I

-This is a sponsored deep dive into one of the more fascinating frontiers in technology: humanoid robotics; the ultimate marriage of AI and spatial computing (aka: any computation that fuses the digital world with the physical, accounting for 3D space, location, and time).
+This is a deep dive into one of the more fascinating frontiers in technology: humanoid robotics; the ultimate marriage of AI and spatial computing (aka: any computation that fuses the digital world with the physical, accounting for 3D space, location, and time).

-The sponsor is Beyond Imagination, one of the earlier yet lesser-known players in this race.
+We’re covering this space through the lens of Beyond Imagination, one of the earlier yet lesser-known players in this race.

 Part I of this series answers ‘the why’ for humanoids.
 Part II covers the ‘what & how’ by diving deeper into Beyond Imagination’s product and overall strategy to punch well above its weight.

 Excited for you to read this one… the implications are mind-boggling.

 (And as always, if you do indeed enjoy this essay, please take a second to share with a friend or three! ;-)

 Imagine you're on a playground.